TrueWinter/nodeupload/README.md

   Yes, there is.
 Edit the `strings.json` file.
 The placeholders (`{{placeholder}}`) in these cannot be used in all strings.
 The code will have to be changed if you want to add these into strings that do not have support for it.
 More info coming soon.

-  > Can I contribute to the development of NodeUpload?
+  > Can I contribute to the development of NodeUpload by opening pull requests?

-  Yes, anyone can contribute to the development of NodeUpload.
-You can open a pull request to add in code or contact me using the contact form on [my website](https://www.ndt3.ml).
+  Yes, you can open a pull request but please use the format [here](https://github.com/NdT3Development/nodeupload/blob/master/PULL_REQUEST_TEMPLATE.md)

   > I found a bug, how do I report it?

-  To report a bug, open an issue.
-Remember to include information like `It happened after I...` as this will help to find the issue.
+  To report a bug, open an issue using the format [here](https://github.com/NdT3Development/nodeupload/blob/master/ISSUE_TEMPLATE.md)

   > Can I request a feature?

   Yes, I am open to feedback and feature requests.
-Just open an issue or contact me using the contact form on [my website](https://www.ndt3.ml).
+Just open an issue using the format [here](https://github.com/NdT3Development/nodeupload/blob/master/FEATURE_REQUEST_TEMPLATE.md)

-  > Why does it only say ready for production here now even though NodeUpload is in version 4.0.0?
+  > Why was NodeUpload only 'production ready' in version 4.0.0?

   Decided not to use v0.x.x as the development version numbers as NodeUpload was probably production ready with a few changes to the code.
 Other reason: I don't actually know why I did it like this... ¯\\\_(ツ)\_/¯